Cohen’s Secret Liaison With the Kremlin

 So to mount a defense, Cohen publicly provided his passport for review.
 Specifically just the cover:

-And after it was pointed out that customs officials normally stamp the inside of a passport, he gave Buzzfeed his passport which showed no entries for Prague, when on Hannity to demand an apology from Buzzfeed, saying this proves he couldn’t have attended an alleged secret meeting with Russian agents.
+And after it was pointed out that customs officials normally stamp the inside of a passport, he gave Buzzfeed his passport which showed no entries for Prague, went on Fox News’ Hannity to demand an apology from Buzzfeed, saying this proves he couldn’t have attended an alleged secret meeting with Russian agents.

 Except that’s not true.
 Cohen’s passport actually hurts his case and makes it more plausible he was in Prague.